Prevention

 The Solution: Simple Steps for Stronger Vision

 Aim for at least 2 hours of outdoor play daily.
-Natural light helps regulate healthy eye growth.

 Screen Time Limits: Balance Is Key

-Follow the 20-20-20 rule: Every 20 minutes of near work, look at something 20 feet away for 20 seconds.
+Follow the 20-20-20 rule: Take frequent breaks!
+For 20 minutes of near work, look at something 20 feet away for 20 seconds.

 Healthy Habits: Setting the Right Environment